gejiaheng/Protein/README.md

 You can discuss how-tos and best practices on creating an Android App around Protein.

 ## Highlights
-- Material Design: Not an typical Material Design App, but you will find some familiar elements in Protein.
+- Material Design: Not a typical Material Design App, but you will find some familiar elements in Protein.
 - MVP architecture: Whole project is built on MVP.
 Views are implemented by custom views and fragments with activity being pure container.
 - RxJava: Model layer supported by RxJava.
 Also compose activity and fragment's lifecycles.